Oakley, Hampshire

 Oakley is a village in the borough of Basingstoke and Deane in Hampshire, England, located around 4.5 miles (7 km) west of Basingstoke.
 In the 2001 Census it had a population of 5,322.
 Together with the smaller village of Deane, it forms the Oakley and Deane civil parish renamed as Oakley at the 2011 Census.

-Oakley appears in the Domesday Book of 1086.
+Oakley appears in Domesday Book of 1086.

 Oakley is divided into two districts, East Oakley and Church Oakley.
 The village sits on chalkland.
 Its village magazine, Link, is published monthly.

 Education and worship

 Oakley has two linked educational facilities: Oakley CE Junior School and Oakley Infant school, both of which have in the past achieved 'Outstanding' ratings in OFSTED inspections.
 In 2015 Oakley CE Junior School's overall effectiveness was rated 'Good'.
 Pupils of Oakley CE Junior School won a BBC learning competition, to create a Doctor Who mini-adventure.
 Their winning adventure was entitled "Death Is the Only Answer".